The Most Common Types of Depression

 People of any age can become victims of MDD.
 However, it will often strike those between the ages of 25-45.
-In addition MDD can frequently run its course in 6-9 months.
+In addition MDD can frequently run its course in 6-9 months especially when depression counseling is introduced.
 This type of depression can be a onetime event but once it strikes there is a higher possibility that it will happen again, perhaps several times in a person’s life.

 Dysthymia (Dysthymic Disorder)